coconutlad/notes/wtf-is-systems.md

 # What in the unholy fsck is "systems"? 🔮
 > Yuck!
 I hate this mess of AI/ML, data science and the unnecessary hype around it.
 I think I'll do systems :)
-> – <cite>Students, including me, after learning ML in college</cite>
+> &mdash; <cite>Students, including me, after learning ML in college</cite>

 Sure, you can find the definition on Wikipedia or other Q&A sites on the web but I think they don't fit well in conversations or they just throw too much info at you.
 I hope to answer this question concisely at the end of this … uhh … whatever this is.